dkorotkov444/meet/docs/scenarios.md

 ## Feature 3.
 Specify Number of Events

 ### Scenario 1.
-When user hasn’t specified a number, 32 events are shown by default.
+When user has not specified a number, 32 events are shown by default.

 *Given* the user is on the main event list page